swollengoat/Service-Now--ASM-topology-mediator/README.md

       readCisFromFile=1
       readRelationshipsFromFile=1

+-- A tip for moving the resulting file observer file to a file observer container: tar.gz the files before copying to the file observer container.
+It will save you a metric tonne of time copying the file to the container.
+You can then untar.gz at the container.

 -- There is a lot of debug output sent to stdout.
 Sorry about that.
 Feel free to:

    %s/print/#print/g